 Trend indicators are your GPS for the market.
 They smooth out the chaos and help you follow the big moves — whether the market’s going up, down or just chilling sideways.

-To add indicators to your chart, press
+To add indicators to your chart, press then

 and choose the one you want.
 It will appear either on your chart or below it, depending on which one you picked.